elastic/apm-pipeline-library/.github/actions/notify-build-status/README.md

           vaultSecretId: ${{ secrets.VAULT_SECRET_ID }}
           slackChannel: "#some-channel"
 ```
-> 💡 In this example the results of all jobs are evaluated and the notified.
+> 💡 In this example the results of all jobs are evaluated the combined result is notified.

 ## Customizing